 Geography is a large department with six classrooms within a dedicated building for Geography and History.
-The department currently consists of eight teachers, who teach across the Key Stages.
-We have our own laptops for students to use and are well resourced.
+The department currently consists of six teachers, who teach across the Key Stages.

-Throughout KS3 we explore and analyse local, national and worldwide geographical issues, giving our students a developed understanding of both physical and human geography and give students the chance to experience them out in the field.
+Throughout KS3 we explore and analyse local, national and worldwide geographical issues, giving our students a developed understanding of both physical and human geography that gives students the chance to experience them out in the field.

 At GCSE we work with the AQA exam board, studying the new 1-9 GCSE.